tetyanaloskutova/remote-works/docs/gettingstarted/installation-macos.rst

 PostgreSQL
 ~~~~~~~~~~

-Saleor needs PostgreSQL version 9.4 or above to work.
+Remote-works needs PostgreSQL version 9.4 or above to work.
 Get the macOS installer from the `PostgreSQL download page <https://www.postgresql.org/download/macosx/>`_.

 Command Line Tools for Xcode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~